jntomenio/Programming-Assignment-2/README.md

 ![image](https://github.com/user-attachments/assets/4d721c9d-034e-4c27-be01-c81fce3817fc)

-- In Python, element-wise mean and element-wise standard deviation can be obtained by using .mean() and .std().
+- In Python, element-wise mean and element-wise standard deviation can be obtained by using *.mean()* and *.std()*.
-- In this problem, a randomize 5 x 5 ndarray and store it to variable X. Normalize X. Save your normalized ndarray as *`X_normalized.npy`*
+- In this problem, generate randomize 5 x 5 ndarray and store it to variable X. Then, Normalize X.
+- :floppy_disk: Save your normalized ndarray as `X_normalized.npy`

 ##### :keyboard: *Input:*
 ```python